 If you have an ever-growing makeup supply like we do, you are likely short on storage.
 To make use of your space without filling up your cabinets, you might want to invest in a collapsible makeup tray like the one above, which can be stored over your sink as well as inside a drawer.

 Instead of stowing away cosmetics in unnamed bins and forgetting which one houses your eye shadow and which your lipsticks, Gerstein says to label each bin so that you can go straight to the product without any confusion.

 If storage space is at a premium in your apartment, take your makeup collection, and hang it up.
-Try an over the door shelf like the one above, or invest in hanging jewelry organizers like this Container Store Resort Hanging Organizer ($20), both of which are large enough to house your entire assortment without taking up precious drawer space.
+Try an over the door shelf like the one above, or invest in hanging jewelry organizers like this Container Store Hanging Organizer ($15), both of which are large enough to house your entire assortment without taking up precious drawer space.